rust-lang/rust-forge/src/release/rollups.md

     @bors r+ rollup=never p=<NUMBER_OF_PRS_IN_ROLLUP>
     ````

-3. If the rollup fails, use the logs rust-highfive (really it is
+3. If the rollup fails, use the logs rust-log-analyzer
-   rust-log-analyzer) provides to bisect the failure to a specific PR and do
+   provides to bisect the failure to a specific PR and do
    `@bors r-`.
 If the PR is running, you need to do `@bors r- retry`.
 Otherwise,
    your rollup succeeded.
 If it did, proceed to the next rollup (every now and
    then let `rollup=never` and toolstate PRs progress).